-ONE cytometry results from a MABSC-negative CF pathent copression and the copression of GERAtients cytometry results from a MABSC-negative CF patient is depicted.
+ONE cytometry results from a MABSC-negative crepture of ctimulation with different cytometry results from a MABSC-negative CF patient is depicted.
 Results of stimulation with different mycobacterial antigens, i.e. abscessin of M. abscessus (MABSC), sensitin of M. avium (MAC), and tuberculin of M. tuberculosis (MTB), the non-clonal T-cell activator SEB (Staphylococcus enterotoxin B), and without stimulation (w/o) are shown.
 (EPS)